DragonSpit/parlaylib_getting_started/README.md

 ```
 sudo apt install build-essential
 ```
-To obtain ParlayLib and set it up.
+To obtain ParlayLib and set it up:
 ```
 # go to the directory where parlaylib will live
 git clone https://github.com/cmuparlay/parlaylib.git